adobe/reactor-uploader/README.md

 ##### --api-key (for authentication using an Adobe I/O integration)

-Your API key.
+Your API key/Client ID.
 You can find this on the overview screen for the integration you have created within the [Adobe I/O console](https://console.adobe.io).

 ##### --client-secret (for authentication using an Adobe I/O integration)